BoxCast Team • March 10, 2022

-Anyone who’s dipped their toes into the waters of live audio production knows that various small things have a huge impact on sound quality.
-For example, did you know that every cable you use in your production setup has the potential to add noise to your audio feed?
-It’s important to understand audio cables – and how they’re made – to properly assess which one is right for the job.
+Anyone who’s dipped their toes into the waters of live audio production knows that various little things have a huge impact on sound quality.
+For example, did you know every cable you use in your production setup has the potential to add unwanted noise to your audio feed?
+It’s important to understand audio cables (and how they’re made) to properly assess which one is right for the job.

 An audio cable carrying an unbalanced signal uses two wires: a signal and a ground.

 The signal wire, as the name suggests, carries the audio signal to where it needs to go.
 The ground wire acts as a reference point for the signal.
 However, the ground wire itself also acts like an antenna, picking up unwanted noise along the way.

 Because unbalanced cables can pick up noise as a signal is sent along the cable, they’re best used for short distances, like connecting a guitar to a nearby amp.
 This minimizes the risk of unwanted noise.

 Noise can come from a variety of electrical and radio interferences, but it most commonly comes from power cables, which can create a humming sound if they're near cables carrying unbalanced audio.
 Older, non-LED stage lighting (such as spotlights or dimmers) can also add signal interference.

 The best technique to reduce unbalanced cable noise is to be careful with cable placement.
 A single perpendicular crossing of power and audio cables is much better than a parallel run.
 If parallel can't be avoided, leave as much space as possible between audio and power cables.

 RCA audio cables are unbalanced analog audio connections that send stereo audio over a right channel (red tip) and left channel (white or black tip).
 An RCA unbalanced signal typically shouldn't run over 25 feet.